 Bringing a new dog home, copyright 2011-2018 Frania Shelley-Grielen, all rights reserved

 What do you need to know about your new dog?
 Bringing a new dog into

 your home can be an exciting and stressful time for us as humans and an

 you may have for your new dog, know that your dog simply cannot share

-them, he or she does not speak English, read or know your
+them, he or she does not speak English, read or now your intentions.
+He

-dog cannot trust that you will find the right dog food and make sure she
+new dog cannot trust that you will find the right dog food and make sure she

 gets to the vet when she needs to and find the right toys and games to play

 Things are changing very fast for your new dog; whatever routine or family

 or place your dog has been in is now gone and his world will never be the

 same.
 What your dog does know is what is around him right now, what this

 looks like in this moment.
 There is a biological necessity for this new dog to

 seek safety, safety, solace and routine.
 Read on for some tips on how to

 provide this much needed assurance of safety: